AlexWaygood/typeshed-stats/examples/example.md

 ## Stats on typeshed's stubs for `pywin32`

 ### Number of lines
-35184
+35221

-### Package status: *out of date*
+### Package status: *up to date*
-These stubs are out of date.
-In CI, stubtest tests these stubs against an older version of this package than the latest that's available.
+These stubs should be fairly up to date.
+In CI, stubtest tests these stubs against the latest version of the package that's available.

-### Stubtest settings in CI: *skipped*
+### Stubtest settings in CI: *error on missing stub*
-Stubtest is skipped in CI for this package.
+Objects missing from the stub cause stubtest to emit an error in CI.

 ### Pyright settings in CI: *not strict*
 All files are excluded from the stricter pyright settings in CI.

 ### Statistics on the annotations in typeshed's stubs for `pywin32`
 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 3357
+    - Annotated parameters: 3366
     - Unannotated parameters: 3815
     - Explicit `Any` parameters: 1
     - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 388
 - Returns:
-    - Annotated returns: 3762
+    - Annotated returns: 3772
-    - Unannotated returns: 2076
+    - Unannotated returns: 2072
     - Explicit `Any` returns: 1
     - Explicitly `Incomplete` (or partially `Incomplete`) returns: 296
 - Variables:
-    - Annotated variables: 24933
+    - Annotated variables: 24951
     - Explicit `Any` variables: 0
     - Explicitly `Incomplete` (or partially `Incomplete`) variables: 2813